yugr/rust-slides/features/cons/index-checks/README.md

 All info about problems with indexing checks at runtime.

+# TODO

+- Disable index checks in compiler and compare perf of large and/or performance sensitive projects

 # Combining multiple checks not optimized

 Compiler does not combine multiple related index checks to same slice within same scope into one.